 - 75 A.D. – “…write an orderly account…”

-Bailey first draws our attention the “eyewitnesses and servants [huperetes] of the word.”
-He notes that there is only one definite article on those two titles, likely indicating that “eyewitness” and “servant of the word” are dual traits of single individual.
+Bailey first draws our attention to the "eyewitnesses and servants [huperetes] of the word."
+He notes that there is only one definite article on those two titles, likely indicating that "eyewitness" and "servant of the word" are dual traits of a single individual.
 So who were these eyewitness servants of the word?

-When Jesus reads the scroll in Nazareth we see mention of the huperetes.
-Jesus reads the scroll and when he is finished, Luke 4:20 records: “And he rolled up the scroll, gave it back to the attendant [huperetes], and sat down.”
+When Jesus reads the scroll in Nazareth, we see mention of the huperetes.
+Jesus reads the scroll, and when he is finished, Luke 4:20 records: "And he rolled up the scroll, gave it back to the attendant [huperetes], and sat down."

-But note that Luke says he consulted the eyewitness servants/ministers of the word not of the synagogue.
+But note that Luke says he consulted the eyewitness servants/ministers of the word, not of the synagogue.
 What word?
 The Old Testament?
-No. That was the scripture.
-Bailey concludes that these were eyewitnesses to Jesus’ teaching who recited Jesus teaching to the worshiping communities.
-They were the watchdogs of the oral tradition and they were the ones to recite the oral tradition to the worshiping communities.
+No. That was the Scripture.
+Bailey concludes that these were eyewitnesses to Jesus' teaching who recited Jesus' teaching to the worshiping communities.
+They were the watchdogs of the oral tradition, and they were the ones to recite the oral tradition to the worshiping communities.
 The Church created an office that would die out within a generation.

 Comments